Watermelon Summer

 This might be a tortured metaphor, but I was thinking of the two birds – the Gaza Sunbird, and that plump delight of a neckwarmer bird, the Greenish-Yellow Finch (which aside from its beak, is not unlike a female sunbird).
 I’m thinking about asking for things.
 You may or may not expect to be heard, but you feel compelled to ask.
 If it’s really important, you will keep asking.

 Maybe, you’ll get a surprise response.
 Someone will say, “Ah!
 I see what you are saying.
 That is a beautiful colorway and we will absolutely make it into a product you can buy.”
 “Ah!
 You’re right, we HAVE been committing genocide.
-We’re so sorry, and we will stop immediately.”
+We’re so sorry.
+We will stop immediately.”

 Maybe they will say no, but then they’ll still do what you ask.
 Maybe the world, the market, will demand that they do what you ask.
 Maybe the Gaza Sunbird will take flight, soaring above the barbed wire to reach a place of safety and freedom.